• Skip to primary navigation

 • 1 tsp sesame oil

-• โ…“ cup Korean seasoned seaweed flakes or crushed nori/seaweed snack, add more if needed
+• ⅓ cup Korean seasoned seaweed flakes or crushed nori/seaweed snack, add more if needed

-• ยฝ cup cucumber thinly sliced, or half an avocado sliced
+• ½ cup cucumber julienned or ½ avocado sliced

 Instructions

 • Spread hot cooked rice into a large serving bowl.
-If you're using cold leftover cooked rice, microwave it covered for 2.5 minutes or until hot.
+If you're using leftover cold cooked rice, cover and microwave for 2-3 minutes or until heated through.

-• Season hot rice with soy sauce and sesame oil using a rice paddle.
+• Season the rice with soy sauce and sesame oil and mix with a rice paddle or spoon.
 Cover to keep warm.

-• Strain canned tuna using a fine sieve to remove as much of the liquids as possible with a fork.
-Add half of the strained tuna on top of the rice or add all of it if you want more.
+• Strain the canned tuna using a fine sieve and a fork to remove any excess liquids.
+Add half of the strained tuna on top of the rice or add more if desired.

 • Place thinly sliced cucumbers on top of the tuna.

-• Generously squeeze as much sriracha sauce and kewpie mayo over top and add more if you wish.
+• Generously add as much sriracha and Japanese mayo as you wish on top.

-• Lastly sprinkle roasted seaweed flakes on top.
-Mix and enjoy as is or scoop some of the mixed rice into a small square of nori.
+• Lastly, sprinkle the roasted seaweed flakes on top.
+Mix and enjoy as is or add a spoonful of the mixed rice onto a small square of nori to enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!